shentufoundation/testnet/README.md

 During this stage, testnet backend and frontend are expected to receive a lot of updates, often causing the chain to be re-deployed from scratch.
 The validator set size will be small (e.g., no more than 20).

-## Open Beta (**CURRENT STAGE**)
+## Open Beta (COMPLETED)

-The second stage of testnet is the open beta stage, which is the current stage.
+The second stage of testnet is the open beta stage.
 It starts when the closed alpha stage exits with many testnet features implemented and alpha-tested.
 For this stage we switch to talk about "what is missing" instead of "what works".

 During this stage, testnet backend and frontend are expected to receive constant updates, occasionally causing the chain to be re-deployed from scratch.
 The validator set size will be medium (e.g., no more than 50).

 The open beta stage will last until all testnet features are implemented and properly tested.

-## Full Testnet
+## Full Testnet (**CURRENT STAGE**)

-The final full stage of testnet starts when the open beta stage exits with all testnet features properly tested.
+The final full stage of testnet starts when the open beta stage exits with all testnet features properly tested, which is the current stage.

 During this stage, testnet backend and frontend are exepcted to receive on-demand updates.
 Branching instead of re-deployment will be preferred when solving chain divergence.
 The validator set size will be large (e.g., no more than 100).